retazo0018/Edge-Detection-ROS/README.md

         - fx, fy are the focal lengths in x and y directions
         - (X, Y, Z) is the 3D point in the camera coordinate system
 - Visualization of 3D edges as RViz markers for each TF frame in RviZ
-- The ROS service for Vision ROS task is only implemented in Python as of now.

 ## Getting started